Querying History

 SELECT * FROM myTable AS OF 'myBranch' JOIN myTable AS OF 'yourBranch' AS foo;

-The AS OF expression must name a valid Dolt reference, such as a commit hash, branch name, or other reference.
+expression must name a valid Dolt reference, such as a commit hash, branch name, or other reference.
 Timestamp / date values are also supported.
-Each table in a query can use a different AS OF clause.
+Each table in a query can use a different AS OF

 SHOW TABLES AS OF 'kfvpgcf8pkd6blnkvv8e0kle8j6lug7a';